Azure/bicep-types-az/generated/devtestlabs/microsoft.devtestlab/2018-09-15/types.md

 ## Event
 ### Properties
 * **eventName**: 'AutoShutdown' | 'Cost' | string: The event type for which this notification is enabled (i.e. AutoShutdown, Cost)

+## ExportResourceUsageParameters
+### Properties
+* **blobStorageAbsoluteSasUri**: string: The blob storage absolute sas uri with write permission to the container which the usage data needs to be uploaded to.
+* **usageStartDate**: string: The start time of the usage.
+If not provided, usage will be reported since the beginning of data collection.

 ## ExternalSubnet
 ### Properties